 Category 1: Bulk Dry Staples (Your Calorie Foundation)

 These are your cheapest, most shelf-stable foods.
-They should make up 60–70% of your 3-month supply by calories:
+They should make up 60–70% of your 3-month supply by calories.
+According to the Extension.org emergency preparedness program, bulk grains properly stored in sealed containers below 70°F can remain nutritious and safe for decades.

 Food Qty/Person (90 days) Calories Cost Approx